Central Health Equity Policy Council

 Healthcare Equality Index (HEI) Initiative

 Launched in 2022, the Healthcare Equality Index (HEI) Initiative was a collaborative effort to promote inclusive and affirming health care for LGBTQIA+ individuals in Travis County.
-Led by the Council’s HEI Committee, the initiative brought together Central Health, CommUnityCare, and Integral Care to pursue national HEI designation.
+Led by the Policy Council’s HEI Committee, this initiative brought together Central Health, CommUnityCare, and Integral Care to pursue national HEI designation.

 The HEI is the leading national benchmarking tool evaluating health care facilities on policies and practices related to LGBTQIA+ patients, visitors, and staff.
 The committee supported participating providers in meeting HEI standards, developing strategic plans, and reaching key milestones to strengthen inclusive care practices.